mmz33/mmz33.github.io/about.md

 - HopIn

-  I developed an Android carpooling application on a team for a Software Engineering course.
+  An Android carpooling application developed on a team for a Software Engineering course.

 - USAID Full Scholarship at American University of Beirut, 2013